matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ### `--showConfig`

-Print your Jest config and then exits.
+Print your elric config and then exits.

 ### `--silent`